raifcoonjah/BackupRez/README.md

 # GZBackup (temp)
-A automated game file backup solution
+A automated game save backup solution.

 #### What is GZBackup?
 BackupRez is a automated save game backup solution that uses Ludusavi and rclone.